<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Then there were whispers and rumours.
 This was followed by reputational ambiguity.
 An investigation was carried out.
 There was insult, and the career of the victim paused without a formal accusation.
 Finally, came the resignation – sure as night and day!</p>

-<p><strong>Nothing has to be lost for everything to feel compromised.</strong></p>
+<h2 class="wp-block-heading" style="font-size:22px"><strong>Nothing has to be lost for everything to feel compromised.</strong></h2>

 <p>Loss is not just ‘financial’.
 It can be reputational.
 Reputational damage is invisible violence.
 It is hard to detect and even harder to contest – because at stake, is more than just the career.
 Not all cyberattacks are designed to extract value (ransom).</p>